CfSOtago/GREENGridData/README.md

  * run: `> devtools::install_github("CfSOtago/GREENGridData")`
  * this should install the package and any [dependencies](http://r-pkgs.had.co.nz/description.html#dependencies) you may not have and will enable you to use the functions;
  * however we suggest you then clone/download the package if you want to play with the examples as they are _not_ installed by the `> devtools::install_github("CfSOtago/GREENGridData")` process.

+### Recommended approach

+ * Install it from github, then
+ * Fork it from github, then
+ * Edit it as you wish, then
+ * Re-build & install it locally, then
+ * Test it, then
+ * Send a pull request so we can build you awesome improvements into the code base :-)

 ### Disclaimer